ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Clarified invalid semantics of an iPATCH request.

 * Repositioned text from security to operational considerations.

+* Revised appendix with an example of name pattern processing at the AS.

 * Minor clarifications and editorial improvements.